Rickster607/alloc/README.md

 have expired.
 In the TopDown allocator, those Registers will be removed from the physicalRegisters array and new Registers will take their place (based on the given spilling heuristic).
+Additionally, my TopDown allocator (which was the first allocator I wrote) does not reassign the register numbers in the Instructions to reflect r1, r2, ..., rn where (n+2) is the number of physical registers to allocate, and the two feasible registers used are not r(n) and r(n-1), but instead r255 and r254.
+This does not affect the intended result of the program; there are no more than n registers "live" at any point in the ILOC code output to stdout, so the desired operation is achieved.